 Fast forward 60 years and you can still find some famous original works by these masters.
 There are also many examples of the evolution of these ideas through the years.
 Today, between advanced building requirements to meet the latest codes and the requirements for much higher foundations from FEMA as well as newer and tougher zoning codes to meet municipal requirements, it is not possible to build the same scale or use the same techniques that Rudolph and company used so many years ago.
 TipTopHaus seeks to speak the language that the original Sarasota School homes speak while satisfying today’s exacting construction requirements.

 The home was designed by Jonathan Parks Architects.
-JPA also serves as the interior designer.
-Like all of my projects, TipTopHaus is LEED for Homes Registered and is seeking Platinum certification.
-TipTopHaus will be certified FGBC, EnergyStar v.3, FL WaterStar Gold, FPL BuildSmart and more.
+JPA also served as the interior designer.
+TipTopHaus is LEED for Homes Platinum certified, FGBC Platinum certified and is a EnergyStar v.3.1 home with a HERS index of 16!